Sorsnce/red-team/red-team.md

 msf exploit > run
 ```
 ### Linux
+- [GTFOBins](https://gtfobins.github.io/) is a fantastic resource for priviledge escolation within Linux.
 First steps to go from low-privilege user to root on a linux box.
 ```
 joanna@openadmin:~$ sudo -l